Some factors that increase the risk of child neglect and abuse are poverty, drug and alcohol abuse, mental health disorders, and single parenthood.

 Using a child in the production of pornography

 Sexual abuse does not include sexual play.
 In sexual play, children who are close in age view or touch each other's genital area without force or intimidation.
 When trying to determine whether a particular situation between children should be considered sexual abuse, it is important to take into account differences in power, such as the children's age, strength, size, and popularity status.
-Although there are no firm guidelines on what age difference distinguishes abuse from play, it would, for example, be inappropriate for a 12-year-old child to have sex with an 8-year-old child even if they both agreed to it.
+Laws differ from state to state about how age considerations help distinguish abuse from play.
+Both the actual ages and the age difference between the two children are factors in various state laws.
 The greater the age difference, the greater the difference in emotional and intellectual maturity and social status between the older child and the younger child.
-And, at some point, these differences are so large that the younger child cannot legitimately be said to "agree" to activity with an older child.
+And, at some point (a 4-year difference in many jurisdictions), these differences are so large that the younger child cannot legitimately be said to "agree" to activity with an older child.

 By the age of 18, about 12 to 25% of girls and 8 to 10% of boys have been sexually abused.
 Most perpetrators of sexual abuse are people known by the children, commonly a stepfather, an uncle, or the mother's boyfriend.
 Female perpetrators are less common.